 Is there a Forrester Wave or Gartner’s Magic Quadrant for AI in Procurement?

-What does governance look like?
+What does AI governance look like?
 How do you govern machine learning?

-The third option is “human out-of-loop” which let’s the machine learning run and go rogue and there isn’t a way for you to intervene.
-An example of human out-of-loop is financial markets and the high frequency trading.
-In this case, speed is of essence, which requires you to let the machine do the decisions because humans are just too slow to intervene.
+The third option is “human out-of-loop” which lets the machine learning run and go rogue and there isn’t a way for you to intervene.
+An example of human out-of-loop is financial markets and high-frequency trading.
+In this case, speed is of the essence, which requires you to let the machine do the decisions because humans are just too slow to intervene.

-If machine learning relies on humans for training data, will it be biased?
+Is machine learning biased, if it relies on humans for training?

 If you would like to learn more about Sievo you can request a free 30-minute demonstration with one of our product specialists.